longturn/freeciv21/docs/Contributing/visual-studio.rst

 Double-click the :file:`VisualStudioSetup.exe` file in your Downloads directory and follow the prompts to get the setup process started.
 At some point you will be prompted to select the type of workload you want to install.
-Select :guilabel:`Desktop development with C++`.
-Next click on the Individual components tab and select the following options: :guilabel:`git for Windows`, :guilabel:`C++ Clang Compiler for Windows (13.0.0)` , and :guilabel:`C++ Clang-cl for v143 build tools (x64/x86)`.
+Select :guilabel:`Desktop development with C++` and :guilabel:`Python Development`.
+Next click on the Individual components tab and select the following options: :guilabel:`Git for Windows`, :guilabel:`C++ Clang Compiler for Windows (13.0.0)`, :guilabel:`C++ Clang-cl for v143 build tools (x64/x86)`, :guilabel:`Python 3 64-bit (3.9.7)`, and :guilabel:`Python native development tools`.

 When ready click :guilabel:`Install`.
 Depending on your Internet connection speed, this may take awhile.

 When the installation process is finished you will be presented with a collection of options.
 Goto the very bottom right and click the link to :strong:`continue without code`.
+You can now close the Visual Studio installer.
+Leave the main Visual Studio IDE open, but you can minimize it for the next step.

 Setup VCPKG
 ===========

 :file:`vcpkg` is a library package manager developed by Microsoft.
 It makes downloading and installing third-party libraries much easier.
 Freeciv21 uses :file:`vcpkg` in this way via the manifest file :file:`vcpkg.json`.
+Documentation is available here: https://github.com/microsoft/vcpkg

 First, create a directory on your computer to install :file:`vcpkg` into.
 For example: :file:`C:\\Tools`.
-The directory can be anywhere, however the author prefers to not install things in the root of the :file:`C:\\` drive.
+The directory can be anywhere, however the author prefers to :strong:`not` install things in the root of the :file:`C:\\` drive.

-Inside Visual Studio click :menuselection:`View --> Terminal`.
-Then get into the directory you created.
+Open an Administrative elevated PowerShell terminal window.
+Easiest way to do this is to right-click on the Start Menu and select it from the menu: ``Windows PowerShell (Admin)``

 .. code-block:: rst

-    PS C:\Users\[user]\Source\Repos> cd c:\tools
+    PS C:\Windows\System32> cd c:\tools
     PS C:\Tools>

-Now follow the directions: https://github.com/microsoft/vcpkg#quick-start-windows.
-The work should be performed in the terminal widget inside Visual Studio.

-Here is an abbreviated set of steps:
+Follow these steps to install :file:`vcpkg`.
+The :file:`setx` command should be altered to be the correct path that you installed :file:`vcpkg` into.
+The forward slashes are correct.

 .. code-block:: rst

     Tools> git clone https://github.com/microsoft/vcpkg
     Tools> .\vcpkg\bootstrap-vcpkg.bat
-    Tools> .\vcpkg\vcpkg integrate install
-    Tools> .\vcpkg\vcpkg integrate powershell
+    Tools> setx VCPKG_ROOT C:/Tools/vcpkg /M
     Tools> exit